OCR-D/quiver-back-end/README.md

 For local usage, execute `make repos.json`.

+## Adding New Workflows

+New workflows can be added as TXT files in the `workflows/ocrd_workflows` directory.

+Files either have to end with `eval.txt` (if they contain an evaluation workflow) or `ocr.txt` (if they contain an OCR workflow).
+The file names have to stick to snake case.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.